Peter Saltonstall: Career

 He was knighted in October 1605 at Windsor Castle.
 At court he became an equerry, escorting diplomats and ambassadors.
 His sister Anne Saltonstall married James Douglas, a grandson of George Douglas of Parkhead.

 King James sent Saltonstall to the Duke of Savoy in Turin in 1612 accompanying the ambassador Henry Wotton with a gift of ten ambling gelding horses.
 On the way, near Lyon, one of the horses injured a hoof on a pruner's sickle.
 Wotton was in no hurry to return from Turin, and according to John Chamberlain Saltonstall got back to London first and delivered his messages, so doing the "best part of his errand for him".

 A list of equerries to King James in 1625 includes Peter Saltonstall with a fee of £20.
 The other equerries were; Robert Osbourne, Thomas Metham, Sigismund Zinzan, John Carelton, George Digbie, Roger Fielding, Gabriel Hippisley, and William Sanderson.
 The equerries of the late Anne of Denmark were Edward Bushell (who married a sister of Mary Gargrave), John Gill, Gregory Fenner, and Maurice Drummond.

 His sister Elizabeth Saltonstall married Richard Wyche.
 Their son Peter Wyche was ambassador in Constantinople.
 A well-known anecdote concerns his wife's farthingale.
 It was said that in 1628 she astonished Ayşe Sultan, wife of Murad IV, with her costume and she wondered if all English women had such an unusual shape.
-This story may been composed in condemnation of the fashion of wearing fathingales.
+This story may have been composed in condemnation of the fashion of wearing fathingales.